e00E/e00E.github.io/content/blog/rust-hashmap-limitations.md

 This problem could be avoided by changing the borrow trait or introducing a new trait for this purpose.

 (In the specific example above, we could workaround this limitation by changing our key type to store `Cow<str>` instead of `String`.
-This is worse than the `KeyRef` solution because it is slower because now all of our keys are enums.)
+This is worse than the `KeyRef` solution because it is slower because now all of our keys are enums.
+A more efficient, more boilerplate workaround is using `&dyn` trait objects as [documented](https://github.com/sunshowers-code/borrow-complex-key-example) by user sunshowers.)

 The custom hash table implementation in the hashbrown crate implements this improvement.
 Hashbrown uses a better designed [custom trait](https://docs.rs/hashbrown/0.15.2/hashbrown/trait.Equivalent.html) instead of the standard borrow trait.